 Cash: For most people, this is the best bonus.
 If a sportsbook is giving you a 10% cash bonus, that means that whatever amount you deposit, they’ll add 10% to your account.
 Whatever you want to do with that money is up to you.
 That’s ideal for most people because then you don’t have to think about a one-time free play and where you want to bet it.
 With cash, you use it however you want.
 If you win, you still have your bonus along with the profits.
 Because cash is better for the customer and worse for the sports affiliate, you’ll typically find that cash bonuses are smaller than free play bonuses.

-If you’re puzzled by what a rollover is, it’s your deposit amount plus your bonus multiplied by how many times they want you to roll over the money.
+A rollover is your deposit amount plus your bonus multiplied by how many times they want you to roll over the money.
 Let’s say you deposited $1000 and got a 10% bonus of $100.
 A two-time rollover means that after you’ve accumulated $2200 in action – win or lose – you can withdraw any or all of your money.
 So you can see why a smaller rollover benefits the player.
 With something like a 10-time rollover, you’d have to bet ($1100 x 10) $11,000 before they would allow you to take your money out.
 That’s a significant difference.
+Rollovers are typical with online sportsbooks.